ryanamatt/Forgerly/README.md

 The application provides specialized views and editors to manage all aspects of your story:

--**Chapter Management:** Outline and edit chapters.
+- **Chapter Management:** Outline and edit chapters.
-  -**Chapter Statistics:** The **Chapter Editor** displays real-time statistics for the active chapter, with an additional global statistics dialog for the entire story.
+  - **Chapter Statistics:** The **Chapter Editor** displays real-time statistics for the active chapter, with an additional global statistics dialog for the entire story.

 ![Screenshot of Chapter Editor with Statistics Panel](docs/user/screenshots/project_statistics.png)

--**Character Profiles:** Create and manage detailed character profiles and biographies.
+- **Character Profiles:** Create and manage detailed character profiles and biographies.
--**Lore/Worldbuilding Editor:** Document and organize your world's history, locations, and other lore elements.
+- **Lore/Worldbuilding Editor:** Document and organize your world's history, locations, and other lore elements.
--**Relationship Graph:** Visualize character connections through a dynamic node graph.
+- **Relationship Graph:** Visualize character connections through a dynamic node graph.
-  -**Custom Relationships:** Define custom RelationshipTypes and adjust relationship intensity.
+  - **Custom Relationships:** Define custom RelationshipTypes and adjust relationship intensity.
-  -**High-Performance Layout:** Utilizes a custom **C++ library** implementing the **Fruchterman-Reingold** force-directed algorithm for the "Auto Layout" feature.
+  - **High-Performance Layout:** Utilizes a custom **C++ library** implementing the **Fruchterman-Reingold** force-directed algorithm for the "Auto Layout" feature.
-  -**Precision Tools:** Toggleable background grid and "Snap to Grid" functionality for manual node organization.
+  - **Precision Tools:** Toggleable background grid and "Snap to Grid" functionality for manual node organization.

 ![Screenshot of Relationship Graph with Node Layout and Grid enabled](docs/user/screenshots/relationship_graph.png)

--**Tagging System:** Apply tags to various entities for easy organization and filtering.
+- **Tagging System:** Apply tags to various entities for easy organization and filtering.
--**Inter-Entry Lookup:** While editing a chapter, highlight text and press **Ctrl+Shift+L** to instantly view associated character or lore entries.
+- **Inter-Entry Lookup:** While editing a chapter, highlight text and press **Ctrl+Shift+L** to instantly view associated character or lore entries.
--**Data Export:** Export your story data into shareable formats like Markdown or plain text.
+- **Data Export:** Export your story data into shareable formats like Markdown or plain text.

-## 🐛 Reporting Bugs & Issues

-Narrative Forge is under active development.
-If you encounter a bug or have a feature request, please help us improve by following these steps:

-1. **Check the Roadmap:** See [docs/maintenance/TODO.md](docs/maintenance/TODO.md) to see if the issue is already being tracked.
-  -Check the issue Tracker to ensure the bug has not already been reported.

-2. **Open an Issue:** Use the GitHub Issue Tracker to report the bug.
-Please include:

-  -A clear description of the bug.

-  -Steps to reproduce the behavior.

-  -Your environment details (OS, Python version if development bug).

-  -Screenshots or logs from the `logs/` directory.

 ## **Individual Project Folders**